Our Pillars

 Our ambition

-By 2030, we aim to partner with 10 champion utilities to advance digital and battery storage solutions to:
+By 2030, we aim to partner with 10 champion utilities around the world to advance digital and battery storage solutions to:

 people with affordable, reliable, clean energy